Russian, Spanish, Italian, German, French, Dutch and Brazilian

 Mbeki and AIDS in Frank Chikane’s memoirs.

-On 18 December 2009 the Californian Office of Environmental Health Hazard Assessment (‘OEHHA’) added AZT to its list of substances known to cause cancer and reproductive toxicity (PDF, 500 KB, excerpts).
-The drug was first prioritized as being ‘of High Carcinogenicity Concern’ in October 2003 (PDF, 68 KB) and placed on the OEHHA’s draft priority list that month (PDF, 288 KB).
-AIDS activists tried preventing their favourite drug AZT’s classification as a known carcinogen on 3 December 2003 (PDF, 499 KB), but unsuccessfully, because on 12 June 2009, after a comprehensive review of the research literature, the OEHHA invited final comments before listing it as such (PDF, 77 KB).
-The AIDS activists tried preventing this again (PDF, 117 KB), but again unsuccessfully, and on 18 December 2009 the OEHHA listed AZT as a known carcinogen (PDF, 591 KB).
+On 18 December 2009 the Californian Office of Environmental Health Hazard Assessment (‘OEHHA’) added AZT to its list of substances known to cause cancer and reproductive toxicity (PDF, excerpts).
+The drug was first prioritized as being ‘of High Carcinogenicity Concern’ in October 2003 (PDF) and placed on the OEHHA’s draft priority list that month (PDF).
+AIDS activists tried preventing their favourite drug AZT’s classification as a known carcinogen on 3 December 2003 (PDF), but unsuccessfully, because on 12 June 2009, after a comprehensive review of the research literature, the OEHHA invited final comments before listing it as such (PDF).
+The AIDS activists tried preventing this again (PDF), but again unsuccessfully, and on 18 December 2009 the OEHHA listed AZT as a known carcinogen (PDF).

 An HIV positive pilot was denied the renewal of his flying license for refusing to swallow an ARV cocktail that made him sick.
 Brink drew his application for the decision to be reviewed and set aside.
 Being unanswerable it wasn’t answered, but it got dismissed anyway; see why.